Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Subtract_background -->
 ## Subtract background:
-Takes the first image and subtracts it from every following images.
-This an either improve or degrade detection depending on the dataset.
+Takes the first image and subtracts it from subsequent images.
+This can improve or degrade detection depending on dataset characteristics.

 <!-- END_Subtract_background -->